cassiozen/mithryn-ttrpg/players guide.md

 For every level increase, choose to increase either one of your ability scores or your hit points by 1.

-If you choose to increase an ability, update that score in the character sheet (don’t forget to update that ability’s TR as well).
+If you choose to increase an ability, update that score in the character sheet (don’t forget to update that ability’s TN as well).

 If you choose to add a 1 Hit Point slot: Darken the outline of the next rectangle to the left in the Hit Point section of your character sheet.